Catalyst-Studios/Eternal-Ores/README.md

 This section is still in a W.I.P state!

-- RadzRatz - Mod Author - Base Items/Blocks Creator
+- RadzRatz - Mod Author/Owner - Base Items/Blocks Creator
 -

 Licence
 =======

 As stated, this mod is under ARR Licence.
-That being said, the use of this mod on any modpack is allowed, however, it will be appreciated if you mention me that the mod is being used on said modpack.
+That being said, the use of this mod on any modpack is allowed, however, it will be appreciated if you mention me that the mod is being used on said modpack, you are not forced to mention me if you don't want to.

 Have fun and I hope you enjoy the Mod!